facebook

 LASIK and Thyroid Disorders: What’s the Risk?

 Thyroid Stability: LASIK results are more predictable when your thyroid levels are stable.
-Uncontrolled thyroid activity can cause shifts in your glasses or contact lens prescription, making laser correction unreliable.
+When someone has a thyroid disorder that is not under control, that can lead to variable glasses or contact lens prescription, making laser surgery less predictable.

-Eye Surface Health: LASIK works by reshaping the cornea.
-A healthy tear film is essential for both the procedure and healing afterward.
-If dry eyes and thyroid disorder symptoms are present, these must be treated first.
+Eye Surface Health: LASIK works by reshaping the cornea, therefore having a healthy tear film is crucial for the procedure and healing afterwards.
+If you have dry eyes and/or a thyroid disorder, your dry eyes must be treated first.

 Preparing for LASIK When You Have a Thyroid Condition